 Matt Candeias, of the blog In Defense of Plants, says it beautifully (bolding is our own):

 “Flowers are essentially billboards.
 They are saying to potential pollinators ‘hey, I’m full of energy-rich food and totally worth visiting.’
 However, flowers are costly to produce and maintain.
-Reproduction isn’t cheap, which has led some plants to take a more cost effective rout.
+Reproduction isn’t cheap, which has led some plants to take a more cost-effective route.
 In the genus Hydrangea, this means producing large, showy sterile flowers that draw attention to their smaller, less gaudy fertile flowers.”

-Now, when we take a step back and look at an Oakleaf Hydrangea “panicle,” we can see clearly the two levels of flowers working together:
+Now, when we take a step back and look at an Oakleaf Hydrangea panicle, we can see the two levels of “flowers” working together:

 Most cultivar hydrangeas are bred to be sterile.

 Humans have been cultivating plants for centuries, selecting for traits like bigger blooms or longer-lasting flowers.
-When a plant is intentionally bred or modified in this way, it’s called a cultivar.
+When a plant is selected or modified by humans, it is called a cultivar.
 (Curious about cultivars?
-Check out our short overview.)
+Check out our short cultivar overview.)

-To create hydrangeas with the showiest blooms, most cultivars are designed to produce only sterile flowers.
-These sterile flowers, technically called sepals, don’t produce pollen or seeds.
-By removing the fertile flowers, the sterile blooms take center stage, and because they don’t go to seed, they stay on the plant longer.
+To create hydrangeas with the showiest blooms, many cultivars are designed to produce only the sterile flowers.
+These sterile flowers don’t produce pollen or seeds.
+Without the fertile flowers, the sterile ones take center stage—and because they never go to seed, they stay on the plant longer.

 Examples of sterile hydrangea cultivars

-Some of the best-known sterile hydrangeas come from the native Smooth Hydrangea (Hydrangea arborescens), including:
+Some popular sterile native hydrangeas come from the smooth hydrangea (H. arborescens), including:

 According to Mt Cuba’s research report on wild hydrangeas, ‘Annabelle’ and ‘Grandiflora’ were naturally occurring cultivars first noticed, propagated, marketed, and sold in the early 1900s.
 Today, they’re everywhere—classic garden staples.

-Sadly, these staples are pollinator deserts.
+Sadly, as mentioned, these staples are pollinator deserts.
 Take a walk through the Northeast, Mid-Atlantic, or Midwest in summer, and you’ll start noticing just how much landscaping has been dominated by these “beautiful” but ecologically empty plants.
-They may look great, but they come at a huge cost to pollinators.
+They may look great, but they come at a considerable cost to pollinators.

 As you build your garden, choosing native hydrangeas is a simple way to make a positive impact.
 Avoid sterile cultivars whenever possible and opt for pollinator-friendly varieties.

-Start by visiting our profile of an overlooked garden gem: Oakleaf Hydrangea.
+Start by visiting our profile of an overlooked garden gem with incredible fall foilage: oakleaf hydrangea.

 What are good pairings for native hydrangeas?